DavidJenei94/warpaint-motivation/README.md

 ### Settings you can change (it dependeds on what the watch supports):
 - Select a theme from more than 100 (some devices support less color and they have a limited number of available themes).
 You can find all the themes on the following 'Available themes' sheet: https://docs.google.com/spreadsheets/d/1j0OmzTjzIc9nzAGclR-g87UA_Xr875As2goZkQ10z9s/edit?usp=sharing.
 - Enable Military time format when the 24 hour option is selected.
-- Update every second also when in low power mode (does not work for AMOLED watches beacuse they require burn in protection).
+- Update every second also when in low power mode (It consumes the battery more and can cause lags in some devices.
+It does not work for AMOLED watches beacuse they require burn in protection).
 - Set a Calorie goal which will serve as the max value on the databar (If 0, an automated calculation will be done according to your activity level).
 - Set a uniqe motivational quote to display (Characters need to be in UPPERCASE and besides letters and numbers the following characters are available: ' !"%&'()+,-./:;=?_º'.
 Use the | character to indicate the row split, otherwise it is automatically splitted according to length and spaces).
 - Set how frequent the motivational quote is changed (15 min/30 min/60 min/2 hours/3 hours/4 hours/8 hours/12 hours).